arman-arian/vba_jalali_calendar/README.md

 # Microsoft VBA Code for Jalali(Shamsi) Calendar
-This code is VBA functions for convert jalali date to gregorian date and vice versa.
-Jalali calendar is also known as Jalali, Persian, Khayyami, Khorshidi, Shamsi canlendar
+This code is VBA functions for convert jalali date to Gregorian date and vice versa.
+Jalali calendar is also known as Jalali, Persian, Khayyami, Khorshidi, Shamsi calendar You can use this code in MS Access, MS Excel or other vba compatible environments Excel example provided in code if you know Persian you can read "Persian Read Me.txt".

+you can find tutorial about how to write vba in  ms excel (http://www.tutorialspoint.com/vba/vba_excel_macros.htm)

 ## Origin code
 this code is just vba port for js jalali js code (https://github.com/jalaali/jalaali-js) by Behrang (https://github.com/behrang)

 ## Description
-you can find usefull comments in code
+you can find useful comments in code

 ```vba